arrayweb/learning_area/assignment/7_Relational Logical and Identity Relation ship In python.md

-# Operators In Python : Assignment
+# Assignment 7 : Relational Logical and Identity Relation ship In python

 ## 1. What is the difference between '==' and 'is' operators in Python in the context of relational logical operations?